AslanEmil008/Influencers-Data_scraping/README.md

 # Large Scale Data Scraping

 ## Introduction
-Here are three files that scrape data about influencers from various global pages.<br>
+Here are two files that scrape data about influencers from various global pages.<br>
 For more details, see the Project Structure section.

 ## Project Strucutre